 Currently, I am listening to 58 different podcasts!
 A year or 3 ago, that number was 0.
 I’ve grown to loving podcasts more and more over the years.
 In 2020, when I had a job in production, I was listening about 8 hours of podcasts a day.
 I was a little addicted haha!
 However, over these years I have only shared 4 podcasts with you on this blog so far.
 I wrote this post where I shared 4 podcasts with you for the first time.
-I still enjoy those a lot, but it’s time to share more!
+Right now, I still enjoy those a lot, but it’s time to share more!
 I have 58 on my list, so I can write a whole lot of posts from here.
-Today I am sharing 4 more podcasts that I absolutely love!
+Today I am sharing 4 podcasts that I absolutely love!

 As you might have expected, I am not that kind of person who listens to fiction podcasts.
 I mean, if you have really followed this blog over the years, you know that I am one big nerd.
 I looooove information and I loooooove learning.
 That’s why the list of books, films, documentaries and series on this blog is quite long.
 I feel like there’s always more to learn and I feel like learning makes me happier and simply a better person.
 Learning is growth and growth is happiness.
 And knowledge is power.

 I think that’s what Marie Lotte and Nydia did theirselves too.
 When they started the podcast they were feminists, sure, but after all the episodes they have made so far they’ve become real experts.
 Damn, Honey is not even a podcast anymore.
 It’s an intersectional feminist platform.
 There is a podcast, exclusive episodes for paying members, Marie Lotte and Nydia often come to speak at radio programs or tv-shows, they’ve written a number of books, there is a Slack space and there are theatre tours (I have tickets!).
 I would recommend this podcast to anyone.
 Once you learn more about intersectional feminism, you can see how messed up our society still is and what you can do to change that.